 6. Graco 17G180 Magnum ProX19 HiBoy Paint Sprayer

 The ProX19 is one of Graco’s Professional airless systems, sandwiched in between the DIY-class models like the X7 and the super high-end Commercial series.
-It’s aimed at pro users who paint latexes as part of a contracting operation, or people who manage lots of properties which need painting on a more than quarterly basis (up to 500 gallons per year).
+It’s aimed at pro users who paint latexes as part of a contracting operation, or people who manage lots of properties that need the painting on a more than quarterly basis (up to 500 gallons per year).

 It’s a similar format to the X7, but souped-up in every way!
 We suggest it to most professionals, or to the most ambitious DIYer’s who want an airless system that could last them a lifetime.